jannis1602/CO2Sensor/README.md

 # Program for collecting and evaluating values
 The java program collects the data of all confugured sensors in the same network x times per minute.
 The collected values are then displayed graphically.
+To load old data just run the program with the date as parameter: "CO2-Sensor-Server.jar 2021-02-15"